-PSYC 291-295, 391-395, OR 491-495 SPECIAL TOPICS IN PSYCHOLOGY Fall/Spring, 1-4 credit hours
+PSYC 291-295, 391-395, OR 491-495 SPECIAL TOPICS IN PSYCHOLOGY

 Individual courses of instruction of variable credit (1-4 credits) may be offered each semester.
 These courses are designed to expand on topics in specific areas of psychology.
 Prerequisite: depends on the nature of each course.